jg-rp/ruby-liquid2/README.md

 ## About

-This project aims to be mostly compatible with [Shopify/liquid](https://github.com/Shopify/liquid), but with fewer quirks and some new features.
+This project's template syntax aims to be mostly compatible with [Shopify/liquid](https://github.com/Shopify/liquid), but with fewer quirks and some new features.
+The [Ruby API](#api) is quite different.

 For those already familiar with Liquid, here's a quick description of the features added in Liquid2.
 Also see [test/test_compliance.rb](https://github.com/jg-rp/ruby-liquid2/blob/main/test/test_compliance.rb) for a list of [golden tests](https://github.com/jg-rp/golden-liquid) that we skip.